-Weapons offense leaves suspect at large, armed
+UPDATE: Man wanted for weapons offense is in custody

 The victim advised he and Gaul began arguing about the weapon, which belonged to the victim, and alleges Gaul then used the weapon to shoot him in the foot and then left with it.

 Medical arrived on scene to treat the victim, who was transferred to a nearby hospital.
-Cory Christopher Gaul is still outstanding and is thought to be armed.

-He is described as a white male, 5 feet 5 inches tall, approximately 185 pounds, with brown hair and brown eyes.

-Gaul is also known to have several tattoos on his arms, chest and back.
+MCSO reported Gaul was in custody the afternoon of Wednesday, Feb.
+20, 2019.

 Information provided by Mohave County Sheriff’s Office

-Note: Editor's Note: This story was changed to reflect that Cory Christopher Gaul has been captured.